Digital Business Automation

-- ODM: to create and implement organization decision management between departments.
+- ODM: to create and implement organizational decision management between departments.

-- RPA: to create robots which replaces all tedious and repeated human work with external robots that do not need any integration with the existing systems, and ready to be used after few days of taking the automation decision.
+- RPA: to create robots that replace all tedious and repeated human work with external robots that do not need any integration with the existing systems, and ready to be used after few days of taking the automation decision.

 - Analytics: provide full insights regarding the business and all arounds’ aspects.

-For medium & small size enterprises, we use Microsoft products for automation as following:
+For medium & small size enterprises, we use Microsoft products for automation as follows: